calebpollman/web-scraping-parallel-processing/post.md

         return False
 ```

-For this basic example we call ```sleep(2)``` after connecting to hackernews to give the page a emulate a human user.
+For this basic example we call ```sleep(2)``` after connecting to hackernews to emulate a human user.
 By default, the webdriver will wait for a page to load via the ```.get()``` method.
 If you wanted to enusre that a certain element has loaded (e.g. you want to make sure a button is present and clickable) Selenium has a built in explicit wait method for pausing the scraper and waiting on specific events.
 You can find more information in the Selenium docs [here](http://selenium-python.readthedocs.io/waits.html#explicit-waits).

 After the waiting period, the browser grabs the HTML source, which is the passed along to `parse_html()`: